ickb/proposal/README.md

 If we audit at the same time Core, Incentivization & Periphery Layer the audit expenses should be lower and so Nervos could fully sponsor them.

-As with the deployment of the internal layers, the best way to handle the deployment costs of the Periphery Layer would be that an address controlled by Nervos Foundation deploys them, so that in case of protocol obsolescence Nervos Foundation can recover their locked CKB.
-I'm not saying tho that this will be possible, as this would imply some kind of internal protocol logic that ascertains its obsolescence.
+As with the deployment of the internal layers, the best way to handle the deployment costs of the Periphery Layer would be that an address controlled by Nervos Foundation deploys them.

 ### Future Plans